The Art of Survival

 Götterdämmarung, twilight of the gods, and the operational name for Hitler’s parting legacy to the German people.
 Nothing was to be left for the victorious Allies; where there had been cities they would find rubble, where there had been cultivated fields they would find wilderness.
-That the Führer and his henchmen came close to achieving this goal can be seen in the Herculean difficulties faced by Eisenhower and Allied command on the surrender of Germany.
-Agricultural production had virtually ground to a halt, while millions lived precariously on the edge of starvation.
+That the Führer and his henchmen were contemplating this is illustrative of their delusions: there was little left to destory anyway.
+Most major German cities had been bombed and some – like Hamburg – were severely gutted.
+Agricultural production was about to collapse as ell, with starvation starting rearing its head.
+In addition, large swathes of Germany were already in Allied hands.

-In the western zones of Germany the population was swelling daily as an estimated 12 million to 14.5 million persons fled Russian-occupied territory.
+In the western zones of Germany the population was swelling daily as an estimated 12 million to 14.5 million persons fled Russian-occupied territory to the areas under British and American control.
 The survivors of German concentration camps and sites of slave labour were also in desperate need of aid, as were thousands of newly-released Allied prisoners of war (POWs).
 Distribution of the limited stockpiles of available aid was severely constrained by the smashed state of Central Europe’s rail and transport infrastructure.
 In Germany, only 1,000 km of 13,000 km of railway remained in serviceable condition.
 With limited rations available and restricted rail capacity to deliver them, the Western Allies were forced to make some tough choices, particularly concerning German and Axis POWs.

 Under the Geneva Conventions, enemy POWs would have been entitled to a 2000-calorie per day diet, a level of supply that was impossible to sustain given the circumstances.
 To side-step this rule, it was decided to label the waves of incoming prisoners as ‘Defeated Enemy Forces’ or, in the British case, ‘Surrendered Enemy Personnel’.
 This action was taken from a purely pragmatic and legalistic point of view and not, as some commentators have suggested, from a concerted and systemic desire to collectively punish all enemy prisoners.